painhelmholtz-ops/Custom-kraken2/README.md

 ## STEP 5 — TEST: Download and run one sample (SRR25745120)

-Before running on your data, please test the pipeline on our sample **SRR25745120** so we can verify your results match ours.
+Before running on your own data, please test the pipeline on our sample **SRR25745120** so we can verify your results match ours.

 ### 5a.
 Download the test sample